codetalker7/dotfiles/README.md

 # `tmux` setup

-Since we're using `Oh my tmux`, the `.tmux.conf` file here can be ignored.
+If you're going to use `Oh my tmux`, IGNORE THE `.tmux.conf` FILE IN THIS REPO.

 To set up `Oh my tmux`, do the following steps (the steps given in the docs for `Oh my tmux` are a bit messy).

 ```shell
 git clone https://github.com/gpakosz/.tmux.git "~/oh-my-tmux"   # clone